computations/SunStar/doc/writeup.md

 ###Parser/Lexer

 Since the language is so small, We have made the parser and lexer tightly integrated.
-This is to say, there really is no lexer.
+Thus, there is no separate lexer module.
 Instead, characters are read and dealt with immediately.
 I read floats with the `stod` function in the standard `c++` library.

-The parser itself is simple top down recursive decent parser.
+The parser itself is simple top down recursive descent parser.
 The parser returns a list of nodes pointers to subtrees that make up the tree.
 This list is intended to be the unroot.